tillbiskup/cwepr/docs/cwepr/index.rst

 There are a number of aspects covered in this cw-EPR spectroscopy primer, as can be seen from the table of contents.
 One key idea is that recording cw-EPR spectra, however complicated in detail this may be, can be mostly automated and formalised.
 The central aspect of spectroscopy is *not* recording and accumulating raw data, but processing and analysing these data.

-Of course, processing and analysis are described with particular focus on the cwEPR package.
+Of course, processing and analysis are described with particular focus on the cwepr package.
 However, there should be a lot of information there that is of more general use.
-After all, the cwEPR package is developed and maintained by people actively working in the field.
+After all, the cwepr package is developed and maintained by people actively working in the field.